PlexTrac/helm-charts/docs/runbooks/docker-compose_to_k3s_guide.md

 ## Scripts

-The scripts live in [`scripts/migration/`](../../scripts/migration/) in this repo (vendored from pt-ansible, which stays canonical).
+The scripts live in [`scripts/migration/`](../../scripts/migration/) in this repo.
 Copy them onto the host that runs each step; see that directory's [README](../../scripts/migration/README.md) for prerequisites and options.

 - **Backup**, compose source: the `plextrac backup` management utility that ships with the docker-compose install. (`scripts/migration/k3s_backup.sh` produces the same per-component layout from a k3s cluster, for backing up the new deployment later.)